Atrophy of the endometrium is often a physiological postmenopausal phenomenon where it is more specifically termed postmenopausal endometrial atrophy.

-While most patients are asymptomatic, It is one of the commonest cause of post menopausal bleeding, accounting for approximately 75% of cases 1).
+While most patients are asymptomatic, it is one of the commonest cause of postmenopausal bleeding, accounting for approximately 60-75% of cases 1).

 Often the atrophic endometrium is associated with cystic dilatation of glands where it is then termed endometrial cystic atrophy 4.

 Other factors that can cause endometrial atrophy include